 There, to survive, our evolutionary mechanics taught us to make the best of our surroundings, gathering nutrients from the soil when we could, but also from the wind and water.
-We also found security in similar places.
+We found security in similar places.

 We helped make the “she and he” thing desirable, tilting the axis toward pleasure and distancing sex from procreation.
 Pretty nifty, penalty free.

-Somewhere in there, we learned to observe and think, and we began to see how different it made us, a disadvantage and an advantage that continues to distance our species from the others.
+Somewhere in there, we learned to observe and think.
+And we began to see how different it made us.
+A disadvantage and an advantage continues to distance our species from the others.

 How becoming Human changes the room at the table

-Our supreme beings are sometimes magnificent enough to inspire soaring tributes from giants like Johann Sebastian Bach.
-They can instigate actions we’d never seriously consider if suggested by another human.
+Our supreme beings are great enough to inspire soaring tributes from giants like Johann Sebastian Bach.
+But they cause actions we’d never consider if suggested by another human.